Slack Analytics by Flowtrace

 If you are interested in more advanced ways of improving your communication and collaboration culture, you definitely have landed in the right place.

 Here's an example how one of our clients improved their Slack thread usage with our recommendation and "how to" article from ~10% to 45% in just 4 weeks.
 This resulted in significant reduction of distracting notifications, and improved communication between their teams:

 We exist to make every company more productive, free of information silos and place where employees feel engaged.
 We offer free access to our platform limited to 5 Slack channels for all companies and you can get started right now.
 Read about the benefits our recommendations from our Slack analytics and recommendations article.

 You will get access to insights about your inter-team collaboration in minutes, and have access to our library of free resources spanning topics of internal meeting guides, cross-function collaboration, how to gain more focus-time and many many more.

-For companies larger than 15 employees we offer advanced plans on top of the Slack analytics including insights into your meeting culture, cross-functional relationships and employee engagement metrics.
+For companies requiring more in depth analytics we offer advanced plans on top of the 5 Slack channels including insights into your meeting culture, cross-functional relationships and employee engagement metrics.

 These metrics can be complimented with voice of your employees via our weekly pulse surveys which they will love to answer.

 Use our Slack analytics to understand your team collaboration.
 We benchmark your usage to industry standards and best practices to create...

 These are 8 of the best ways to share links in Slack and encourage your teams to stop using file uploads that are messy and unorganized.

 Improve your team efficiency by encouraging Slack thread usage throughout teams to make information accessible and workflow more streamlined.